Presenting Abenaki Culture in the Classroom

 $375 ($550 with 1 credit)

-Music, history and archaeology, weaving, social justice issues, heirloom plants and fire-pit cooking . . .
+Music, history and archaeology, weaving, social justice issues, and heirloom plants . . .

-Through a combination of lectures and experiential learning, Abenaki scholars, historians, and culture bearers present a vibrant regional culture that reaches back nearly 13,000 years and continues today.
+Through a combination of lectures and experiential learning, Vermont Abenaki Artists Association scholars, historians, and culture bearers will present this vibrant regional culture that reaches back nearly 13,000 years and continues today.

-This rich learning experience will provide educators in all settings with new resources and techniques to help students learn about Abenaki culture.
+This rich learning experience will provide educators in all settings with new resources and techniques to help students learn about Abenaki culture, and a forum to discuss the “Flexible Pathways” initiative.